osmandapp/web/main/docs/user/start-with/download-maps.md

 **Note**
 At low zoom levels, a map selected to download will be highlighted in yellow, maps that are already downloaded will be highlighted in green, deactivated maps will be highlighted in orange. **Deactivated** maps are bypassed to speed up the program in case you have many downloaded maps.

+#### World maps

+The World maps section provides access to various world maps, complementing the app's functionality.

+- **World Altitude Correction** (*Android only*).
+Improves navigation accuracy, especially in mountainous terrain.
+- **World overview map**.
+Provides an extensive view of the earth's surface, useful for long-term route planning and casual exploring.
+- **All world (Weather forecast)**.
+Allows you to download a map with weather information.

 ### Search